meatloaf85/copy-me-game/README.md

   ** (See EDIT:) If the user wanted more of a challenge, I would add a difficulty setting that a user can choose from: 'easy', 'normal' or 'hard' mode.
 With each difficulty adjusting the timer for the tones/lights to be shorter or longer and adding/removing the amount of buttons to press. ** EDIT: I had extra time over my spring break and implemented this function, I am quite happy with it!

-  I also implemented a visual 'try' counter, the game ends after the user makes three mistakes.
+  I implemented a visual 'try' counter, the game ends after the user makes three mistakes.
 I would have liked to further expand on this by adding an audio cue when pressing the wrong button on top of the visual counter changing.

+  With the addition of adding difficulty modes, some of my code repeats itself in several areas.
+I would like to be able to optimize my code for additional modes in such a way that the code could be more modular and work for any input.

  ## Testing easy and normal difficulty modes with lose scenarios.
   <img src="http://g.recordit.co/skDT4unLgN.gif" width=1080><br>

- ## Testing hard and normal difficulty modes with lose scenarios..
+ ## Testing hard and normal difficulty modes with lose scenarios.
  <img src="http://g.recordit.co/DlNX19Mqmt.gif" width=1080><br>

  ## Test win on easy mode.